GSA-TTS/identity-site/content/_en/policy/messaging.md

 sidenav: policies
 ---
 ## Messaging terms and conditions ## {#messaging-terms-and-conditions}

-login.gov uses SMS text messaging to help verify your identity when you create a new account.
+ Login.gov uses SMS text messaging to help verify your identity when you create a new account.
 SMS text messages, or automated voice calls, may also be used if you choose your telephone number as one of your authentication methods.

 ### SMS terms and conditions ### {#terms}

-* login.gov provides an authentication service and will not use text or voice messaging for any other purpose.
+* Login.gov provides an authentication service and will not use text or voice messaging for any other purpose.
 * Your carriers messaging and data rates may apply.
-* Messages will only be sent as part of setting up and signing into your login.gov account.
+* Messages will only be sent as part of setting up and signing into your Login.gov account.
-* To opt out of receiving text messages from login.gov reply with the message STOP to the unwanted text message.
+* To opt out of receiving text messages from Login.gov reply with the message STOP to the unwanted text message.
 * See [Our privacy act statement](/policy/our-privacy-act-statement/) for privacy policy information.
 * Carriers are not liable for delayed or undelivered messages.
 * You may [contact customer care](/contact/) if you have questions or concerns.